rachel170/tp/docs/UserGuide.md

 :warning: Things to note:

 * Deletes the deck at the specified `INDEX`
-* The index refers to the index number shown in the currently displayed list of flashcards
+* The index refers to the index number shown in the currently displayed list of decks.
 * The index **must be a positive integer** 1, 2, 3, …​

 </div>